 Often times 3rd parties create their own board and wish to get integrated with the mainline Blackfin tree.
 In general, we encourage everyone who creates a Blackfin-based board to submit their board resources for inclusion.
 Doing so benefits everyone involved.
 For example, when a core change happens that affects boards, we will make the update for you.
 Having a diverse set of boards also allows us to see the sort of things that people need to accomplish and unify common functions or better architect things to make your life easier.
 How you specifically get things merged depends on the project.

-For the uClinux distribution, we usually just give people commit access to the uclinux-dist project.
+For the uClinux distribution, we usually just give people commit access to the ADI buildroot project.
 This way you can manage your vendors directory however you see fit (see vendors for more information).
 For anything outside of the vendors directory, you should generally go through the normal process of submitting a tracker item, which is submitting something to the uClinux-dist patch tracker.